Sean M. McDonough

 Sean M. McDonough (born in 1964) is an American professor of New Testament at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts, and Chair of the Biblical Studies Department at Pacific Theological College.

 Life

 Education

 McDonough earned a Bachelor of Arts at Harvard College.
 He also earned a Master of Divinity in 1993 and a Master of Theology in 1994 from the Gordon-Conwell Theological Seminary.
-From 1997 he holds a Doctor of Philosophy at the University of St. Andrews, with his doctoral dissertation YHWH at Patmos Rev. 1:4 in its Hellenistic and early Jewish setting.
+From 1997, he holds a Doctor of Philosophy at the University of St. Andrews, with his doctoral dissertation YHWH at Patmos Rev. 1:4 in its Hellenistic and early Jewish setting.

 Teaching

-From 1997-2000 he taught at the Pacific Theological College in Suva, Fiji, where he served as Lecturer in New Testament.
-Since 2000, he has taught at Gordon-Conwell Theological Seminary in South Hamilton, Massachussetts, where he is associate professor of New Testament and the Chair of the Biblical Studies Department.
+From 1997 to 2000 he taught at the Pacific Theological College in Suva, Fiji, where he served as Lecturer in New Testament.
+Since 2000, he has taught at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts, where he is associate professor of New Testament and the Chair of the Biblical Studies Department.